Parichaymandal/PythonProject/figures/README.md

-In this folder are save the output files:
+In this folder the following output files are saved:
 - Fig 1.
-Trajectory map
+Trajectory map of the individual tracks
 - Fig 2.
-Temperature raster
+Monthly temperature raster maps
 - Fig 3.
-Temperature time series
+Temperature time series by individual
 - Fig 4.
 Individuals temperature distribution     - Interactive plot
-- Fig 5.
+- Fig 5.1.
 Monthly temperature distribution (2007)  - Interactive plot
-- Fig 5.
+- Fig 5.2.
 Monthly temperature distribution (2008)  - Interactive plot
 - Fig 6.
-Monthly heatmap
+Monthly heatmap of locations
 - Fig 7.
-ANOVA
+ANOVA results
-- Monthly individual mean temperature table
+- Tab 1.
+Monthly individual mean temperature table (not included in the final version of the manuscript)
+- Tab 2.
+Minimum, maximum and mean temperature value per Geese (Table 1 in the final version of the manuscript)